SNodeC/snode.c/docs/ai/openai/codex/a1-3-commands-filesystem-reviews-approvals.md

 Complete in A1.3 and global 280 Complete, 4 Partial, 55 NotImplemented, and 48
 NotApplicable.

-After the filesystem/fuzzy implementation batch, the staged A1.3 state is 18 Complete, 2 Partial, and 48 NotImplemented.
-The corresponding global state is 230 Complete, 6 Partial, 103 NotImplemented, and 48 NotApplicable.
-This is the exact reviewed B3 checkpoint; later approval and review batches remain scheduled and are not credited by this evidence.
+After the approvals/permissions/file-changes implementation batch, the staged A1.3 state is 53 Complete, 0 Partial, and 15 NotImplemented.
+The corresponding global state is 265 Complete, 4 Partial, 70 NotImplemented, and 48 NotApplicable.
+This is the exact reviewed B4 checkpoint.
+Both formerly Partial approval roots are Complete; only the review and guardian batch remains scheduled and is not credited by this evidence.

 The transitive stable closure contains 59 root/union seeds, 123 named definitions (97 v2 and 26 legacy), and 480 property, array-element, and